ShubhamAgarwal12/DetectLogo/README.md

-# Project Title
-Identifying and Locating Logo
+# Identifying and Locating Logo

 ## Getting Started

-This project will make you familiar to logo identification and matching using SIFT feature detector and descriptor using opencv binding in python.
-The page contains details about the approach and instructions get the project up and running on your local machine.
+This project will make you familiar to logo identification and matching using SIFT feature detector and descriptor.
+The page contains details about the approach and instructions to get the project up and running on your local machine with python.

 ### Prerequisites